sendgrid/docs/source/Classroom/Deliver/Address_Lists/why_purchase_lists_when_you_can.md

 6. Facebook is a great way to promote.
 Set up a Facebook page to connect with your recipients and promote in fun ways like contests and giveaways.
 Reward your loyal followers.
 Put a email registration form on your page to strengthen your connection.
 Make sure that there are benefits to joining the email list such as a personal birthday promotion.

-&nbsp;

 7. Make it easy for your fans to promote your organization.
 Add a simple form to your website where fans can send an invite or just let their friends know about what you have to offer.
-But first, swing by our [guidelines]({{root_url}}/Classroom/Deliver/Address_Lists/peer_initiated_email_invitation_requirements.html) to make sure that your campaign will be done safely and&nbsp;successfully.&nbsp;
+But first, swing by our [guidelines]({{root_url}}/Classroom/Deliver/Address_Lists/peer_initiated_email_invitation_requirements.html) to make sure that your campaign will be done safely and successfully.

  8. Keep your content captivating.
 Think about who you are sending to and what they would be interested in.
 The key to successful promotion is to find the people that will be excited about what you offer.
 Those are the people that spread your ideas.
-Seth Godin released a helpful&nbsp; [checklist](http://sethgodin.typepad.com/seths_blog/2008/06/email-checklist.html)&nbsp;to run through every time an email is sent that will help you make sure you deliver great content.&nbsp;
+Seth Godin released a helpful  [checklist](http://sethgodin.typepad.com/seths_blog/2008/06/email-checklist.html) to run through every time an email is sent that will help you make sure you deliver great content.

 Further ideas or suggestions?
 What has worked for you in the past?
 Let us know in the comments section.